zulip/zulip.github.io/gsoc-ideas.md

   strong DevOps/infrastructure experience; puppet skills are helpful.
   Expert: Tim Abbott.

+- Add good support and documentation for using Zulip in Docker, both for development and in production, so that we can recommend it as a preferred was to use Zulip.
+You should review all the materials linked in the last section.
+Or relatedly, create tooling to maintain "one-click" installer for Zulip (e.g. AWS or Digital Ocean image) to make it super easy to get started with Zulip.  **Skills required**: Docker and/or experience running and administering Linux servers.
+Knowing Puppet is very helpful; some Python and shell is useful too.
+The references in the last section are all useful; also check out the existing Docker development environment and pull request for Docker in production.
+Experts: Tim Abbott.

 - Build a federation system for users on different Zulip servers to exchange messages.
 See
   [the issue on matrix.org integration](https://github.com/zulip/zulip/issues/356)